mfem/mfem/examples/jupyter/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mfem/mfem/binder?filepath=examples%2Fjupyter%2Fex.ipynb)

-[xeus-cling](https://github.com/jupyter-xeus/xeus-cling) is a C++ Jupyter Kernel based on [cling](https://github.com/root-project/cling), which we can use to write interactive C++ mfem and glvis notebooks.
+[xeus-cling](https://github.com/jupyter-xeus/xeus-cling) is a C++ Jupyter Kernel based on [cling](https://github.com/root-project/cling), which can be used to create interactive C++ MFEM and GLVis notebooks.

-Hit the `binder` button for an example.
+Click on the `binder` button above for an interactive example.

 ## Installing Locally